 Linguistics block grant

 Department graduate students are eligible to apply for block grant funds to support various research expenses, including travel and registration expenses for conferences and workshops, participant fees for experiments and interviews, expenses for research off campus, and so on.
 To apply, students should complete the application form (pdf, word) providing an appropriately detailed budget and justification for the request, and an indication of other funding applications related to the request.
-The completed form is submitted to the Student Services Assistant.
+The completed form should be emailed to the Graduate Chair and the Student Services Coordinator with your "A" Advisor copied on the email for approval.
+If the advisor gives approval, the request will then go before the graduate committee for final approval.

 For travel to conferences where students are presenting a paper/poster, eligible students should first apply for a Rackham Travel Grant.
 Students who receive a Rackham Travel Grant may also apply for Linguistics Block Grant funds for additional support.